Lava Beds National Monument: Modoc War

 During the Modoc War of 1872–1873, warriors of a band led by Kintpuash (Captain Jack) used the lava beds as a defensive stronghold to resist being captured and returned to the Klamath Reservation in Oregon, to which they had been removed, as European Americans wanted their lands.
 The Modoc took refuge in a natural lava fortress that was later named Captain Jack's Stronghold.
 From this defensive base, a group of 53 fighting men and their families held off US Army forces, amounting to ten times the Modocs' population, for five months.

 In April 1873, at a peace commission meeting, Captain Jack killed General Edward Canby while associates killed Reverend Eleazer Smith and wounded two other commissioners.
 Canby was the only casualty of the Indian Wars who had the rank of general at the time of his death.
 The Modoc mistakenly thought the Americans would leave if their leaders were killed.
 Instead Army reinforcements were brought in and the Modoc were eventually forced to surrender.
 Kintpuash and his associates were convicted of war crimes for the murders, and executed by hanging at Fort Klamath.

+Establishment of the monument

+An early steward for the land was J. D. Howard, a miller residing in Klamath Falls.
+He explored the area intimately beginning in 1917, naming geographic features and making caves accessible.
+With the area growing attention, he noticed visitors beginning to damage the cave features.

+Howard's perceived need to preserve the lava tubes and the area's other geological features was a major reason why he vigorously pushed for a federally protected status.
+He would photograph interiors of each cave as part of an effort to persuade people to protect the area.
+In a letter written in 1923, Howard urged United States Forest Service officials, state legislators, and community leaders to declare the caves a park; "This is the last of Park sites in the States, and is far Superior to all the others as it embraces enough phenomena to keep one busy for at least Three Month Sight Seeing with Cap Jack’s Stronghold to study on leisure hours."

+Howard's campaign was successful, as Lava Beds National Monument was signed into existence by President Calvin Coolidge on November 21, 1925.
+It was created under the auspices of the 1906 Antiquities Act.